euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 A texture could have from one to four colour components (RGBA), which make easy to render a slide acquisition with up to four colours.
 To render more colours, we just need more than one texture by tile and a more complicated fragment shader.
-If the tile are stored in planar format then we have to convert them to an interleaved format, we call this task texture preparation.
-However we can also use a texture per colour but in this case we have to take care to the maximal number of texture slots provided by the OpenGL implementation, else we have to perform a blending.
+If the tiles are stored in a planar format then we have to convert them to an interleaved format, we call this task texture preparation.
+However we can also use a texture per colour but in this case we have to take care to the maximal number of texture slots provided by the OpenGL implementation, else we have to perform a framebuffer blending.
 The main advantage of using a multi-colour texture is for efficiency since the colour processing is vectorised in the fragment shader.
-However if we want to register the colour on-line, then the texture lookup is anymore efficient.
+However if we want to register the colour on-line, then the texture lookup is any more efficient.

 To render the viewport, the slide viewer must perform several tasks.
 First it must find the list of tiles that compose the viewport and load these tiles from the HDF5 file.
 Then it must prepare the